neural-computing/INM427-neural-computing-coursework/report/report.md

 ### III.II Feed-Forward Neural Network (FNN)

 Initially a fully connected feed-forward neural network was built utilizing the sigmoid function as the neuron activation function for all nodes.
 The number of input and output layer nodes was kept consistent, equal to the number of predictor variables plus bias, and classes respectively.
+This can be seen in Figure 1.

 ![Feed Forward Neural Network, where input, hidden, output layer and bias nodes are indicated with letters I, H, O, and B respectively.](./diagrams/Feed-Forward-Diagram.png?raw=true "Feed Forward Neural Network, where input, hidden, output layer and bias nodes are indicated with letters I, H, O, and B respectively.")